Skip to Content

 It depends on what you find challenging.

-If you don’t like hills then the Coastal Route is more difficult as some parts have ascents and descents when the Litoral Way is mostly flat.
+If you don’t like hills then the Coastal Route is more difficult as some parts have ascents and descents when the Litoral Way is flat.

 If you prefer walking on a well-marked route so you don’t have to check on your phone if you’re still on the right trail then it’s better to stick to the Coastal Route.
 Most of the time the Senda Litoral is not marked or partially marked.
 It’s not difficult to follow it because it goes along the coast but I know seeing the Camino signs makes you feel better and more confident.